 Michelle Salter is a historical crime fiction writer based in Hampshire, UK.
 Her love of social history influences her writing, and her novels explore how events from 100 years ago reflect the world we live in today.

-Set in 1920, her debut novel The Suffragette’s Daughter is the first in a series of mysteries featuring Iris Woodmore that focus on crimes and social issues affecting women during this era.
+Set in 1920, her novel The Suffragette’s Daughter is the first in a series of murder mysteries that focus on crimes and social issues affecting women during this era.

 When she’s not writing books, Michelle can be found knee-deep in mud at her local nature reserve.
 She enjoys working with a team of volunteers undertaking conservation activities on land and in water, repairing riverbanks, sloshing around in the marshes and driving a tractor badly.